lauralaringe/EasyFlex/README.md

 The folder example, contains runnable examples using Hedera Hasgraph.

+Below, a gif showing how the program looks like.

 ## Roadmap
-The idea is expanding the use of Hedera Hasgraph and creating a mainnet and using our own mirror node where to build a proper application to retrieve the flexibility resurces' power and energy information to display them and validate the flexibility commitment.
+The idea is expanding the use of Hedera Hasgraph, creating a mainnet and using our own mirror and build a proper application to retrieve the flexibility resurces' power and energy information to display them and validate the flexibility commitment.
+This application would be availabe for all the users.

 ## Support
 Laura Laringe: lauralaringe@gmail.com